13 month sleep regression: Myth or real?

 In this article, we’ll guide you through how to help your child get the rest they need, answer frequently asked questions about sleep at 13 months, and give you insight into common toddler sleep challenges.

-If your 13 month old had been sleeping through the night and began calling out at night again or taking short naps, we’d consider that a sleep regression.
+If your 13 month old had been sleeping through the night and began calling out at nighttime again or taking short naps, we’d consider that a sleep regression.
 We define a sleep regression as a sudden, significant decline in sleep patterns.

 It’s not uncommon for children to experience sleep challenges following their first birthday.
 (We’ll take you through a few common reasons why below.)
 However, a “13 month sleep regression” isn’t something all children go through.
 Every kiddo is different and sleep regressions can happen at any age for various reasons, like travel, illness, developmental milestones, and life changes such as moving or starting a new daycare.